Murder of Noor Mukadam: Appeals

+The court also ruled that co-accused Iftikhar (watchman) and Jan Muhammad (gardener) had served sufficient jail time and should be released upon issuance of the written judgment.
+Compensation to Noor Mukadam’s family was also upheld.

 Reactions

 The murder and its gruesome nature sparked strong condemnation and public outrage in Pakistan, and numerous calls to bring the perpetrator to justice.
 According to The Washington Post, "the name Noor Mukadam has ricocheted through Pakistani news and social media" and renewed focus on the country's plight in tackling cases of violence against women.
 Prime Minister Imran Khan directed the Islamabad Police to "make no concessions" while probing the murder and emphasised the delivery of justice.
 Celebrities from the film and music industries tweeted under the hashtag #JusticeForNoor to convey their sentiments.
-Overseas Pakistani communities also expressed their grief at the incident, holding vigils for Noor.
+Overseas Pakistani communities also expressed their grief at the incident, holding vigils for Noor starting with a vigil in Toronto, which was organized by Zahra Haider.
 Some questioned whether Noor's plight would have ever reached mainstream media had she not been the daughter of a diplomat or belonged to a well-to-do family.

 Amid public speculation that Zahir's family would try to wield its influence to stall the investigations, the Jaffer family released a statement to the media where it extended its condolences to the Mukadam family while adding that they "categorically condemn this atrocity and forever denounce Zahir and his actions".
 Zahir's maternal side, the Adamjee family, also issued a condemnation in which they expressed their grief and stated "We have not and will not support Zahir Jaffer in any form.
 We whole-heartedly and unequivocally support the law of the land taking its course.
 Justice for Noor must and will be served".
 Fatima Bhutto characterised Noor's murder as "a test for a system that too easily bends to power and influence", while also noting the countless women who were victims of violence but whose cases never were noticed because they were poor or unknown.
 The incident is one amongst a series of high-profile "honour killings" in recent years, beginning with the killing of Qandeel Baloch, following which Pakistan's parliament had enacted legislation aiming to counter such incidents.
 According to a representative of Aurat March, a campaign that promotes women's rights in the country, legislative changes are cosmetic in nature and ensure little difference on the ground "without an overhaul of the legal system to make it more gender-sensitive and survivor-centric, along with investment in shelters and welfare programs".

 Clarifying its position on the issue while noting Jaffer's status as an American citizen, the U.S. embassy in Islamabad tweeted "In a foreign country, US citizens are subject to that country's laws.
 When Americans are arrested abroad, the Embassy can check on their well-being and provide a list of lawyers, but cannot provide legal advice, participate in court proceedings or effect their release".